Blog > Kerberoasting Attack: Detection & Prevention Guide

 • Dedicated Accounts: Ensure that each service has a dedicated account, avoiding the risks associated with generic or shared service accounts.

-• Comprehensive Group Management: Control group memberships and enforce policies across hybrid environments, ensuring that only appropriate users have access to sensitive resources.
+• Thorough Group Management: Control group memberships and enforce policies across hybrid environments, ensuring that only appropriate users have access to sensitive resources.

-Cayosoft Administrator not only assists in maintaining optimal service account hygiene but also provides seamless management across both Active Directory and Entra ID, ensuring a robust defense against potential security threats.
+Cayosoft Administrator not only assists in maintaining optimal service account hygiene but also provides seamless management across both Active Directory and Entra ID, ensuring a strong defense against potential security threats.

 Managed Service Accounts (MSAs)

 MSAs offer a technical solution to the challenge of managing service account passwords.
-They are designed to automatically generate and rotate complex passwords, eliminating the need for manual intervention.
+Unlike standard service accounts, MSAs do not have a password that a human knows or manages.
+Windows automatically handles the password generation and rotation (using complex 240-byte passwords) at the Domain Controller level.
 This not only enhances security but also reduces the administrative burden on IT teams.
 While MSAs are not a silver bullet, they can be a valuable addition to your Kerberoasting defense strategy.

 Fortifying Active Directory: A Holistic Approach to Kerberoasting Prevention